 The taste buds on our tongue contain taste receptor cells that allow us to perceive sweet, bitter, sour, salty, and umami flavours.
 Humans have 25 specific taste receptors for bitterness, as compared to only 2 receptors for salty tastes.
 However, despite this abundance, many people fail to perceive bitterness.
 Depending on our genes, our bitter receptors are more or less acute.

-Alcohol in wine also has an enormous impact on wine’s texture.
+The alcohol content of wine also has an enormous impact on wine’s texture.
 We tend to think that wine is something that we smell and taste, but there is also an important tactile component to wine tasting.
 Some call this “mouthfeel”, how the wine is perceived on the palate (smooth or chalky, thin or thick).

 In the case of higher alcohol wines, there is a definite viscosity – an almost syrupy impression that gives weight and roundness to the wine.
 If you go back to the glass of water vs. vodka mixture and taste them again side by side you will see that the water feels much lighter and leaner on the palate.
 Wine’s body is, in part, connected to alcohol levels.
 Dry, lower alcohol wines will feel lighter on the palate than equivalent, higher alcohol versions.